-You probably have some clues, though, but can you assess it?
+You probably have some clues, right?
+But how can you assess it?

 What is AB Testing?

-Simply put, in the web environment, AB Testing is a method used to compare the performance of two versions of the same web page or app screen, while exposing them to the same audience, at the same time.
+Simply put, in the web environment AB Testing is a method used to compare performances by exposing two versions of the same web page to the same audience at the same time.

 Why should you be AB testing your website?

-AB Testing allows companies and individuals to prove their hypothesis with data, eliminating the guesswork as much as possible, and implementing changes based on a clear methodology.
+AB Testing allows companies and individuals to prove their hypothesis.
+You eliminate the guesswork as much as possible by supporting your decisions with data and implementing changes based on a clear methodology.